bhar92/NeuralSuperResolution/README.md

 $ ls -l
 ```
 Here, you should see a file like ```cv2.cpython-35m-x86_64-linux-gnu.so```
-Go ahead and bravely rename it to cv.so:
+Go ahead and bravely rename it to cv2.so:
 ```
 sudo mv cv2.cpython-35m-x86_64-linux-gnu.so cv2.so
 ```